 In February 2016, the FASB issued amended accounting guidance (ASU 2016-02, Leases) which replaced most existing lease accounting guidance under GAAP.
 Among other changes, the amended guidance requires that a right-to-use asset, which is an asset that represents the lessee's right to use, and a lease liability, which is a lessee's obligation to make lease payments arising for an operating lease measured on a discounted basis, be recognized on the balance sheet by lessees.
-The amended guidance is effective for the Company starting in the year ending December 31, 2020.
+The amended guidance is effective for the Company starting in the year ended December 31, 2021.
 Entities can use a modified retrospective approach for leases that exist or are entered into after the beginning of the earliest comparative period in the financial statements or recognize the cumulative effect of applying the new standard as an adjustment to the opening balance of equity.

 The Company has operating leases for each of its clinic and certain corporate locations, as well as equipment.
 As a result, the Company will recognize right of use assets and lease liabilities on the consolidated balance sheet upon adoption of the new leasing standard.
 Operating lease expense will continue to be recognized as occupancy costs on a straight-line basis over the respective lease terms in the consolidated statement of operations.
-The Company will implement the new standard beginning January 1, 2020, and expects to elect certain of the practical expedients permitted, including the expedient that permits the Company to retain its existing lease assessment and classification.
-The Company also expects to elect the transition method in ASU 2018-11 which allows the Company to recognize a cumulative effect adjustment of the standard adoption to the opening balance of equity at the adoption date.
+The Company implemented the new standard beginning January 1, 2021, and elected certain practical expedients, including the expedient that permits the Company to retain its existing lease assessment and classification.
+The Company also elected the transition method in ASU 2018-11, Leases (Topic 842):Targeted Improvements which allows the Company to recognize a cumulative effect adjustment of the standard adoption to the opening balance of equity at the adoption date.
 The Company continues to evaluate the impact that the pronouncement will have on the Company's financial statements, including footnote disclosures.